-Access to Recovery (ATR) program3.
-Also spreading are state and urban initiatives to transform addiction treatment into a "recovery-oriented system of care" led by the examples of the Connecticut Department of Mental Health and Addiction Services and the Philadelphia Department of Behavioral Health.
-Increased interest in recovery is also evident in the growing number and quality of scientific studies on the pathways and processes of long-term recovery from addiction as evidenced by special issues on recovery by the field's peer-reviewed scientific journals, i.e., Substance Use and Misuse, Journal of Substance Abuse Treatment, and Alcoholism Treatment Quarterly.
+At the policy level, there is clear evidence of recovery-focused shifts in national behavioral health care policy (DHHS, 2003; Institute of Medicine, 2006).
+These shifts have moved beyond a new rhetoric to serious attempts to elevate recovery and the role of recovering people and their families within federally-sponsored activities, e.g., the Center for Substance Treatment's Abuse (CSAT) Recovery Summit and other recovery-themed conferences as well as new service initiatives such CSAT's Recovery as Community Support Program (RCSP)2 and Access to Recovery (ATR) program.
+Also spreading are state and urban initiatives to transform addiction treatment into "recovery-oriented system of care" led by the examples of the Connecticut Department of Mental Health and Addiction Services and the Philadelphia Department of Behavioral Health.
+Increased interest in recovery is also evident in the growing number and quality of scientific studies on the pathways and processes of long-term recovery from addiction as evidenced by special issues on recovery by the field's peer-reviewed scientific journals, i.e., Substance Use and Misuse.
+Journal of Substance Abuse Alcoholism Treatment Treatment. and Quarterly.

 All of this raises questions of what this recovery focus is all about and whether it constitutes something of great value that is being newly discovered or rediscovered, or whether it is a passing fad that will exert little influence on the future of addiction treatment.
-The purpose of this essay is to explore such questions by briefly reviewing the history of recovery as an organizing concept.
+The purpose of this essay is to explore such questions by briefly reviewing